Nytru/BinaryTree/README.md

-Simple representation of bшnary tree in c#
+Simple representation of binary tree in c#